 The plastic in toys is usually obvious!
-(Sadly 90% of toys are virgin plastic) *But* you mightn't have realised there's hidden plastic in most (but not ours!):
+(Sadly 90% of toys are virgin plastic) *But* you mightn't have realised there's hidden plastic in most of the following (but not ours!):

 - Crayons.
 Most are made from paraffin wax (e.g., Crayola) or polyethylene wax (most fancy-shaped crayons).
 Both are from petroleum.
 Alternatives: beeswax, soy wax;

 - Washi tape.
 These pretty tapes are paper but we can't find a brand without acrylic resin in the adhesive.
 Meaning it's actually neither plastic-free nor biodegradable;

 - Craft felt.
 Unless otherwise stated, usually from virgin plastic - acrylic or polyester.
 Alternatives: recycled-plastic (e.g., eco-fi) or sheepswool;

 - Glitter.
 'Regular' craft glitter is polyester (plastic).
 Alternatives: bioglitter or natural materials like flower petals, rice, sugar;

 - Colouring markers.
 We just don't stock any (we just offer plastic-free pencils, crayons, paint, and paint-pencils);